iltommi/qdb-documentation/source/api/python.rst

     The classic interface to a wrpme hive.
     It connects to the given hostname at instanciation, disconnects automatically at destruction.
-    The connection is dropped and restarted at need depending of the use frequency.
+    The connection is dropped and restarted as needed depending on usage.
     The client serializes the keys and the data using the standard :py:mod:`pickle` module.

     :param string hostname: either the DNS name, the IPv4 address or the IPv6 address.